karsumit94/webex-sdk-example/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Environment setup
+[setup.sh](https://github.com/karsumit94/webex-sdk-example/blob/master/setup.sh) file can be refered to for setting up the environment.

 ## Deployment

 The code is auto deployed using github workflows to a [github page](https://karsumit94.github.io/webex-sdk-example/)